gramineproject/graphene/Documentation/sgx-intro.rst

    TEE

-      A Trusted Execution Environment (TEE) is an environment where the code executed and the data accessed is isolated and protected in terms of confidentiality (no one have access to the data) and integrity (no one can change the code and its behavior).
+      A Trusted Execution Environment (TEE) is an environment where the code executed and the data accessed are isolated and protected in terms of confidentiality (no one has access to the data except the code running inside the TEE) and integrity (no one can change the code and its behavior).

    Trusted Computing Base
    TCB